awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticmapreduce-cluster.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ScaleDownBehavior`  <a name="cfn-elasticmapreduce-cluster-scaledownbehavior"></a>
 The way that individual Amazon EC2 instances terminate when an automatic scale\-in activity occurs or an instance group is resized\. `TERMINATE_AT_INSTANCE_HOUR` indicates that Amazon EMR terminates nodes at the instance\-hour boundary, regardless of when the request to terminate the instance was submitted\.
-This option is only available with Amazon EMR 5\.1\.0 and later and is the default for clusters created using that version\. `TERMINATE_AT_TASK_COMPLETION` indicates that Amazon EMR blacklists and drains tasks from nodes before terminating the Amazon EC2 instances, regardless of the instance\-hour boundary\.
+This option is only available with Amazon EMR 5\.1\.0 and later and is the default for clusters created using that version\. `TERMINATE_AT_TASK_COMPLETION` indicates that Amazon EMR adds nodes to a deny list and drains tasks from nodes before terminating the Amazon EC2 instances, regardless of the instance\-hour boundary\.
 With either behavior, Amazon EMR removes the least active nodes first and blocks instance termination if it could lead to HDFS corruption\. `TERMINATE_AT_TASK_COMPLETION` is available only in Amazon EMR version 4\.1\.0 and later, and is the default for versions of Amazon EMR earlier than 5\.1\.0\.
 *Required*: No
 *Type*: String
 *Allowed values*: `TERMINATE_AT_INSTANCE_HOUR | TERMINATE_AT_TASK_COMPLETION`